nwrenger/schiller-db/README.md

 A repo with the server-side backend and the frontend of the Database Application of the Schillerschool for the upcoming project week.

-### Test Website

-A Test Website can be found under [nils.wrenger.net](http://nils.wrenger.net).
-A test Login with no changing Permissions is User: alisa.timms with Password: 1.
-Have fun with testing.
-Report Bugs using the Issues on this Github repo.

 ### Download

 The latest builds can be downloaded from the [releases page](https://github.com/nwrenger/schiller-db/releases).